 - Preferences of the student

-- Preferences of the student's parents or educational rights holder
+- Preferences of the student's parents or Education Rights Holder

 - Placement of siblings (if any)

 - Safety

 - Consideration of the appropriateness of the current educational setting

 - Commute distance/Travel time

 - Duration of placement

 - Time of school year

 - Type of transportation available

 - Flexibility in school schedule

 - Impact of extracurricular activities on transportation options

 - Maturity and behavioral capacity

 - Special Education Needs

 - English Language Learner Needs

 - Social/Emotional relationships

-Students who have transportation written into their Individualized Education Plans (IEP) because of legitimate special education needs: If a foster youth is eligible for special education services under the Individuals with Disabilities in Education Act (IDEA), and has an IEP that outlines transportation as a related service as part of the student's education needs and services, the school of origin will provide transportation services for the student to attend his or her special education program if the foster youth remains in his or her school of origin.
-The school of origin should consult with its Special Education
+Students who have transportation written into their Individualized Education Plans (IEP) because of legitimate special education needs:

-Local Plan Area for assistance.
+If a Foster Youth is eligible for special education services under the Individuals with Disabilities in Education Act (IDEA), and has an IEP that outlines transportation as a related service as part of the student's education needs and services, the School of Origin will provide transportation services for the student to attend his or her special education program if the Foster Youth remains in his or her School of Origin.
+The School of Origin should consult with its Special Education Local Plan Area for assistance.
 However, transportation will not be added to an IEP for the sole purpose of preserving school stability.